Blockbuster (retailer): Quantity and selection of titles

 Blockbuster stores followed a strategy of emphasizing access to the most popular new releases, obtaining early access and stocking many copies of the new-release titles, with a relatively narrower range of selections than traditional independent video stores.
 Much of the shelf space in the stores was devoted to popular titles that were placed relatively sparsely on the shelves with the entire front cover visible, so customers could browse casually and quickly, rather than having a more diverse selection with fewer copies of each title.
 Blockbuster sometimes contracted with studios to obtain earlier access to new titles than other companies could achieve.
-Examples of such contracts were those in which Blockbuster became the exclusive rental chain for new releases from WWE (or World Wrestling Federation), Funimation, Rhino, Paramount, DreamWorks, DWA, Universal, Lionsgate, Summit, Anchor Bay, Manga, The Weinstein Company, Dimension, Miramax, Hollywood, Touchstone, Disney, Buena Vista, 20th Century Fox, MGM/UA, Orion, Sony, Columbia, Tristar, Image, Shout!
+Examples of such contracts were those in which Blockbuster became the exclusive rental chain for new releases from WWE (World Wrestling Entertainment, formerly WWF, World Wrestling Federation), Funimation, Rhino, Paramount, DreamWorks, DWA, Universal, Lionsgate, Summit, Anchor Bay, Manga, The Weinstein Company, Dimension, Miramax, Hollywood, Touchstone, Disney, Buena Vista, 20th Century Fox, MGM/UA, Orion, Sony, Columbia, Tristar, Image, Shout!
 Factory, Warner Bros., HBO, New Line Cinema and Allumination FilmWorks.
-As one commentator complained, "Blockbuster was once an unstoppable giant whose franchises swept across the country putting mom and pop video stores out of business left and right by offering a larger selection of new releases, pricing them at a lower point due to the volume they worked in...
+As one commentator complained: Blockbuster was once an unstoppable giant whose franchises swept across the country putting mom and pop video stores out of business left and right by offering a larger selection of new releases, pricing them at a lower point due to the volume they worked in...
 Gone were the fragmented, independently owned shops that were often unorganized treasure troves of VHS discoveries.
 In their place were walls of new releases: hundreds of copies of a small handful of films.
 Everyone watching the same thing, everyone developing the same limited set of expectations...
-They put focus entirely on what was new rather than on discovering film history ..."
+They put focus entirely on what was new rather than on discovering film history ...

 When a title was no longer a new release, each store would retain a few copies of it and typically sell off the rest as "previously viewed" for discounted prices.
 Older movies would be re-categorized as "Blockbuster Favorite" titles and placed in a different area of the store.
 Most Blockbuster locations also accepted trade-ins of used movies, TV shows, and games.

 Since Blockbuster's founding in 1985, the chain refused to stock adult films in order to portray the brand as family-friendly.
 However, the company did carry R-rated and unrated films.

 Other ventures

 Blockbuster Entertainment Awards

 Blockbuster Entertainment Inc. ran an awards show annually from 1995 to 2001 called the Blockbuster Entertainment Awards.
-In November 2001, Blockbuster announced that it would cancel the 2002 award show following concerns about viewership and celebrity attendance after the September 11 attacks.
+In November 2001, Blockbuster announced that it would cancel the 2002 award show following concerns about viewership and celebrity attendance following the September 11 attacks.